arlac77/repository-provider/README.md

 **Extends RepositoryOwner(BaseProvider)**

-Provider holding a single set of repositories (no repository groups)
+Provider holding a single set of repositories (no repository groups).

 ### repository

-Lookup a repository in the provider and all of its repository groups
+Lookup a repository in the provider and all of its repository groups.

 #### Parameters